|

 with just 662 votes for the English Democrats.

-Throughout Labour's years in opposition, he was a leading frontbencher, holding many different shadow cabinet posts, most notably Shadow Environment Secretary, and gaining a formidable reputation as a political fixer on Labour's right.
+Throughout Labour's years in opposition, Jack Cunningham was a leading frontbencher, holding many different shadow cabinet posts, most notably Shadow Environment Secretary, and gaining a formidable reputation as a political fixer on Labour's right.
 He achieved a few successes at MAFF, such as establishing the Food Standards Agency.
 He was moved to the Cabinet Office as an "enforcer", but like ministers there before and since, his career became becalmed and he decided to return to the backbenches in 1999, since when he has kept a low, but loyal, profile.

-Nightlife: Good Indian and Chinese
+Nightlife: Good Indian and Chinese restaurants

 of Cumbrian cinemas here